okekejessica/Book-Manager/README.md

 ### Key Features

 - **Get All Books**: Retrieve a list of all books in the collection.
+- **Get Book Details**: Retrieve detailed information about a specific book using its unique ID.
 - **Create a New Book**: Add new books with details such as title, author, and genre.
 - **Update Existing Books**: Modify the details of existing books using their unique IDs.
 - **Delete Books**: Remove books from the collection by their ID.